Manage Your Condition

 Kids and teens can also have major depressive disorder (MDD or clinical depression).

 Sickle cell disease is a genetic red blood cell disorder.
 It changes normal, round red blood cells into cells shaped like crescent moons.
-Sickled cells can get stuck in blood vessels and block them, which stops oxygen from getting through.
+Sickle cells can get stuck in blood vessels and block them, which stops oxygen from getting through.
 That can cause a lot of pain and can harm organs, muscles, and bones.